karlosos/pitchmap/website/docs/intro.md

 If you are interested about sports camera calibration we can recommend [Awesome Sports Camera Calibration](https://github.com/cemunds/awesome-sports-camera-calibration) on GitHub.
 :::

-Training data was acquired with [kkoripl/NaryaKeyPointsDatasetCreator](https://github.com/kkoripl/NaryaKeyPointsDatasetCreator).
+Training data was acquired using [kkoripl/NaryaKeyPointsDatasetCreator](https://github.com/kkoripl/NaryaKeyPointsDatasetCreator).
 We've collected 427 training images from 7 matches played on 3 stadiums.

 :::note
 Described model cannot succesfully detect homography in middle sections of the pitch.
 This is because of not enough characteristic points in this area.
 That's why **camera movement analysis** is required for calibrating all frames in input videos.